dockerizedrupal/drupalcamp-baltics-2015/README.md

 file system and it replaces the contents of the default index.html file with the sentence "Hello, DrupalCamp Baltics 2015!".

-As you can see the format of the Dockerfile is very simple.
+As you can see the format of a Dockerfile is very simple.

 On the first line you have a simple comment that is there to give you some insight about the Dockerfile.